eccelerators/SimStm/README.rst

  return

-Returns to calling code from a subroutine.
+The ``return`` instruction returns to calling code from a subroutine.

 interrupt and end interrupt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^